medxpy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello, we use **chmod 754 hello**, 7 for execute, 5 for read and execute and 4 for read

 ### 7-Everybody
 Adds execution permission to the owner, the group owner and the other users, **chmod 751 hell0**

+### 8-James Bond
+Sets the permission to the file *hello* as follows:
+-Owner: no permission at all
+-Group: no permission at all
+-Other: all the permissions